 Almost two years ago I said I'd write down some formal notes on how to avoid issues like XSS, but I never actually posted anything.
 See, once I sat down to actually try and untangle the do's and don'ts, I found it extremely hard to build up a big coherent picture.

-But here we are now, and I'm going to try anyway.
+But I'm going to try anyway.
 The text is aimed at people who have had to deal with these issues, who are looking for a bit of formalism to frame their own solutions in.

 At the most fundamental level, all the issues mentioned above come down to this: you are building a string for output to a client of some sort, and one or more pieces of data you are using is triggering unknown effects, because it has an unexpected meaning to the client.